renfro-dev/retro-resume/replit.md

-# The Story of a Toolkit - Personal Brand Journey
+# Retro Resume - Interactive Personal Brand Journey

 ## Overview
-This is a full-stack web application showcasing a personal brand journey through an interactive storytelling experience.
-The application presents 8 chapters of technology adoption through rhombus-shaped visual elements on a colorful NFT-style background.
-Built as a modern web application using React frontend with Express backend, featuring a clean design system and responsive layout.
+This is a full-stack web application showcasing a personal brand journey through an interactive retro-themed resume experience.
+The application presents 8 chapters of technology adoption through rhombus-shaped visual elements on a colorful NFT-style background with terminal aesthetics.
+Built as a modern web application using React frontend with Express backend, featuring arcade-style gameplay elements and responsive layout.

 ## System Architecture